FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 4. brief - displays root elements in the short table format

 ## Redirection of output
-Result of command can be redirected to file using ">" sign followed by file name.
+Result of a command execution can be redirected to a file using ">" sign followed by file name.
 - Example
 ```shell Redirection of output to file
 config>show uniconfig R1 interface-configurations interface-configuration act\ GigabitEthernet0/0/0/1 > '/home/output.txt'